 How to look for records of...
-Royal Navy nurses
+Royal Navy nurses and medical officers

 How can I view the records covered in this guide?

 This guide contains advice on where and how to look for records of nurses, surgeons and other medical staff who served with the Royal Navy.
 Most of these records are held at The National Archives, but some material is held by the Ministry of Defence and the Red Cross.

 What do I need to know before I start?